 The Internal Revenue Code generally taxes appreciation in the value of property only on realization, defined to mean when property is sold or exchanged.
 In measuring gain on a sale or exchange, an allowance must be made for the return of capital, referred to as basis.
 Basis offsets the amount realized-that is, the price received for property-in order to calculate taxable gain.

 Stephen B. Cohen, Apportioning Basis: Partial Sales, Bargain Sales and the Realization Principle, 34 San Diego L. Rev. 1693 (1997)

 Scholarly Commons Citation

 Cohen, Stephen B., "Apportioning Basis: Partial Sales, Bargain Sales and the Realization Principle" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1589.
+1589.